');

 About Hull, GA

-Hull is a small community in Georgia with a population of 256 residents.
-The median household income is $63,750 per year, which is near the national average.
-The median age in Hull is 22.8 years.
+Hull is a small community located in Georgia with a population of 256 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,750 per year, which is 15% below the national median of $75,149.
+The median age of 22.8 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Hull Ranks in Georgia